SoundaryaKhanapur/Employee-Service/README.md

 Once built, you can run the application by running the jar generated in target folder : "employee-service-0.0.1-SNAPSHOT-spring-boot.jar"

-Command to Run : **java -jar "employee-service-0.0.1-SNAPSHOT-spring-boot.jar"**
+Command to Run : java -jar "employee-service-0.0.1-SNAPSHOT-spring-boot.jar

 The service will start on port 9765.
 Optionally you can also provide the host port using -Dport at command line or in vm arguments.